 - Diagnostic logs can be gathered from the device, and then it can be reset to start the process over again.

 If the pre-provisioning process completed successfully and the device was resealed, it can be delivered to the end user to complete the normal Windows Autopilot user-driven process.
 They will perform a standard set of steps:

 - Select the appropriate language, locale, and keyboard layout.

 - Connect to a network (if using Wi-Fi).
-If using Hybrid Azure AD Join, there must be connectivity to a domain controller; if using Azure AD Join, internet connectivity is required.
+Internet access is always required.
+If using Hybrid Azure AD Join, there must also be connectivity to a domain controller.

 - On the branded sign-on screen, enter the user’s Azure Active Directory credentials.